The Office Building Allergy: Mold in the AC Vents

 - No current sensitisation detected: A negative result suggests that specific IgE antibodies to the tested molds were not found at detectable levels at the time of testing.

 - Other causes may apply: Symptoms could relate to non-allergic mechanisms, other allergens not tested, or irritant responses rather than true allergy.
-Understanding the difference between allergic and non-allergic rhinitis can be helpful when interpreting a negative mold IgE result.

 Results should ideally be discussed with a qualified healthcare professional who can interpret them alongside your clinical history.
 Our clinic provides clear, detailed reports to support that conversation.